History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 What Are the 3 Most Common Contaminants?

-1. Lead: Lead enters the water supply mainly when lead materials deteriorate in aging pipelines or plumbing elements.
-Children who come in contact with lead face severe effects because lead exposure causes permanent neurological problems and developmental problems that harm their cognitive abilities.
-The Centers for Disease Control and Prevention (CDC) declares lead exposure as dangerous at any level, thus demonstrating that drinking water contamination with lead poses serious public health risks.
+1. Lead enters the water supply mainly when lead materials deteriorate in aging pipelines or plumbing elements.
+Children who come in contact with lead face severe effects because exposure causes permanent neurological and developmental problems that harm their cognitive abilities.
+The Centers for Disease Control and Prevention (CDC) declares lead exposure dangerous at any level, thus demonstrating that drinking water contamination with lead poses serious public health risks.

 2. Nitrates: Agricultural areas often contain nitrates that can enter water supplies through fertilizer runoff.
 In infants, elevated nitrate levels in drinking water can lead to blue baby syndrome (methemoglobinemia), a potentially life-threatening condition.
 According to the Environmental Protection Agency (EPA), nitrates in drinking water have a maximum contaminant level (MCL) of 10 mg/L